FACT-Finder-Web-Components/documentation/markdown/5.x/en/faq.md

 ---

+#### Question:

+How frequently do you release breaking changes?

+#### Answer:

+No more than once every six months.

+Find the release date of the last `x.0.0` release and add six months to determine when a breaking release becomes possible.

+Breaking changes are released as the need arises.
+Typically, this is much less frequent than six months.
+Emergency fixes that introduce breaking changes may be exempted.

+---

 #### Problem:

 I want to use FactFinder Web Components with another front end framework, but data bindings (`{{ }}`) in templates collide.